Top 22 Global Wellbeing Ideas to Develop the Business

 Lagom is a Swedish concept that translates to "not too little, not too much, just right."
 It refers to the idea of finding balance and moderation in all aspects of life, from work and leisure to food and drink.

-How businesses can apply it: Companies have been leveraging this concept to promote healthy work-life balance among their employees and to encourage them to prioritize their wellbeing and quality of life.
+The way businesses can use it: Companies have been leveraging this concept to promote a healthy work-life balance among their employees.
+Lagom proves to increase life quality and develop productive habits.

 Wabi-sabi, Japan